 Taste the sauce and add a few pinches of salt if needed - it may absorb some of the flavors in the oven.
 Add the pasta and cream to the sauce, stir to combine everything, and done!

-Taste this one more time and add more salt if you'd like, or a few splashes of pasta water if the sauce is overly thick.
+Taste one more time and add more salt if you'd like, or a few splashes of pasta water if the sauce is overly thick.
 It should coat the pasta with just a bit leftover in the bottom of the skillet.

 Yeah yeah yeah DINNER IS SERVED.